codefresh-io/docs.codefresh.io/_docs/getting-started/main-concepts.md

 Checkout the full [architecture documentation](architecture.md) of CSDP.

 ## Hybrid behind firewall model
 CSDP performs an installation, called a Runtime, on the user's k8s cluster.
-The Runtime contains all required components for making the entire experience work. <br>
+The Runtime contains all required components for making the entire experience work.
+All the required components have tested togther to ensure full compatibility.<br>
 Checkout the full [architecture documentation](./architecture.md) for more details.

 ## GitOps native approach